 How to prepare your workers’ compensation client for an final audit

 It’s audit time for expiring workers’ compensation policies, whether it be a physical or telephone audit.
-Given the volume of policies that recently expired, our goal is to prepare our mutual clients for the auditor’s visit or call.
+Our goal is to prepare our mutual clients for the auditor’s visit or call.
 Here are workers’ compensation audit preparation tips for you to provide your clients on how to avoid paying additional premium.

 Properly estimate annual payrolls